| | |

 Anatomy Of A Honey Bee – Beginner’s Guide

 The honey bee is a fascinating insect, equipped with a range of tools to help it perform different functions.
-In this article, we’ll take a deep dive into the anatomy of a honeybee.
-This page is packed with super-helpful knowledge for a beekeeper, or anyone interested in bees.
+This guide dives into the anatomy of a honeybee.

 What are the main parts of a honey bee?

-A honey bee is made up of an abdomen, thorax, and head that has two antennae.
+A honey bee is made up of an abdomen, thorax, and head that has eyes and two antennae.
 It also has two pairs of wings and three pairs of legs for movement.
 Like most insects, bees have a hard outer shell or exoskeleton.
-Let’s take a closer look at the parts of a honey bee.

 1. Head